Triang-jyed-driung/Rapid-Sampling/README.md

 ## Technical Details
 ### Key Optimizations

-1. **Quaternary Search**: Fast threshold finding for top-k/top-p sampling, offering superior performance compared to binary search.
-The algorithm requires only 4-14 iterations to find the optimal threshold.
+1. **Quaternary Search**: Fast threshold finding for top-k/top-p sampling, and than binary search.
+The algorithm requires only 4-14 iterations (reads) to find the optimal threshold.
 While [FlashInfer uses ternary search](https://github.com/flashinfer-ai/flashinfer/blob/f6a9899d157522a2651c886cbfb68c6210e11918/include/flashinfer/sampling.cuh#L1711), our quaternary search approach further reduces global memory pressure and computational overhead.

 2. **128-bit Vectorization**: The implementation leverages `float4` operations for vectorized memory loads and computations, achieving optimal memory bandwidth utilization.
 As a result, the vocabulary size `V` must be a multiple of 4 for proper alignment.

-3. **Monotonic Inclusive Scans**: Implements numerically stable cumulative probability calculations through monotonic inclusive scans.
-While the [FlashInfer blog on LLM Sampling](https://flashinfer.ai/2025/03/10/sampling.html) states that parallel prefix-sum cannot guarantee monotonic outputs due to floating-point arithmetic properties, I disagree with the statement:
+3. **Monotonic Inclusive Scans**: Implements numerically granted cumulative probability calculations through monotonic inclusive scans.
+While the [FlashInfer blog on LLM Sampling](https://flashinfer.ai/2025/03/10/sampling.html) states that parallel prefix-sum cannot guarantee monotonic outputs due to floating-point arithmetic properties:

+> Due to the non-associative and non-commutative nature of floating-point arithmetic, parallel prefix-sum cannot guarantee monotonic outputs even with non-negative inputs

+I disagree with the statement because:
    - Floating-point addition and multiplication **are** commutative, as guaranteed by IEEE 754 standards.
    - Although floating-point addition is not associative, this challenge can be addressed by avoiding generic libraries like CUB and implementing controlled accumulation patterns yourself.

 Within a single warp, the sequence `__shfl_up_sync 16 8 4 2 1` maintains monotonicity, whereas `1 2 4 8 16` does not.
-For blocks containing 1024 threads, we implement two approaches to guarantee monotonicity while maintaining efficiency:
+For blocks containing 1024 threads, I know two approaches to guarantee monotonicity while maintaining efficiency:
-   - Method 1: Shared memory reduction with schedule `512 256 ...
+   - 1: Shared memory reduction with schedule `512 256 ...
 8 4 2 1`
-   - Method 2: Warp-level accumulation followed by sequential processing of 32 values by the first thread
+   - 2: Warp-level accumulation `__shfl_up_sync 16 8 4 2 1`, followed by sequential addition of 32 values by the first thread

+I implemented the second one in the code.
+The first approach has slightly better numerical stability, but heavier L1/shared memory burden.
+I am unsure which is faster.

-Both methods maintain monotonicity based on the principle that "the whole is greater than the part" and the monotonicity property of floating-point addition: if `a ≤ a'`, then `a + b ≤ a' + b`.
+The monotonicity of both methods can be proved, based on the principle that "the whole is greater than the part," and the monotonicity property of floating-point addition: if `a ≤ a'`, then `a + b ≤ a' + b`.

 4. **L2 Cache Optimization**: Implements persistent L2 cache policies for improved memory access patterns:
    ```cpp